cwi-dis/igor/doc/overview.rst

 A number of plugins is included.
 Some of these are generally useful, some should be considered example code to help you develop your own plugins.
-See `igor/std-plugins/readme.md <igor/std-plugins/readme.md>`_ for a description of the plugin architecture and the standard plugins.
+See :doc:`plugin-structure` for a description of the plugin architecture and :doc:`std-plugins/readme` for the standard plugins.

 Some of the plugins come with helper utilities or servers.
 See `helpers/readme.md <helpers/readme.md>`_ for details.